 There's some pics of Madagascar and the Seychelles on my blog post here if you would like to take a look

-Hope it helps :) almost 3 years agoAnswered by farflungistan via WorldNomads.com
+Hope it helps :) about 3 years agoAnswered by farflungistan via WorldNomads.com